He used his great-grandmother Nellie Wiseman's recipe including her slight variation adding parsnips and horseradish.

 "When I make them at home I pan fry them in schmaltz [rendered chicken, duck or goose fat].
 But when I'm making 400 at a time or catering them, I bake them at 450 degrees in a convection oven.
-You just have to use enough oil," Roach
+You just have to use enough oil," Roach said.

 NELLIE WISEMAN'S POTATO LATKES WITH PARSNIP & HORSERADISH

 2 1/2 pounds russet potatoes, peeled, other types work too

 1/4 pound onion, peeled

 1/2 cup all-purpose flour or 3/4 cup corn starch for gluten-free